agile-ts/documentation/docs/Interfaces.md

 ## `StorageMethods`

+This is the `StorageMethods` Interface, and it is used in the creation of a [Storage](./packages/core/features/storage/Introduction.md).
 Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
 ```ts